oqusous/CNN_leukemia/README.md

 # Machine Learning I Final Project Detecting leukemic B-lymphoblast cells (cancer cells) from normal B-lymphoid precursors (normal cells) from blood smear microscopic images using CNN

+The remarkable advances in image recognition technology through Machine Learning algorithims has lead many businesses of different presuaions to seek utilizing its uses.
+It is applied in areas such as social media image tagging, self-driving car technology, security and medical research.
+This project aims to assess the accuracy of a built-from-scratch CNN model and a ResNet50 pre-trained transfer learning CNN model in distingushing leukemic B-lymphoblast cells from healthy B-lymphoid precursors.
+The images are microscopic images of blood smear samples for patients who are healthy and others who have been diagnosed with Leukemia.

 https://kaggle.com and https://biomedicalimaging.org
 These lymphocyte cells have been segmented from the microscopic images and they are representative of images in the real-world in that they contain staining noise and illumination errors.
 - The images are size 450x450x3 labeled _all for cancer cell images and _hem for healthy cells.